✦ ChemUnlocked · Study Skills

 Why Practice Tests Beat Rereading

-See why self-testing improves memory, exposes weak spots early, and gives you a much more honest picture of whether you are ready for a chemistry quiz or exam.
+This guide shows why self-testing improves memory, exposes weak spots early, and gives you a much more honest picture of whether you are ready for a chemistry quiz or exam.

 ✦ Retrieval Practice ✦ Review Strategy ✦ Test Preparation